Islands of automation is an automated subsystem that is not integrated with other systems/subsystems with which it interacts.

-In other words island of automation is a condition in which automation systems or technologies are not able to communicate with each other and are not integrated into another system.
+In other words, the islands of automation is a condition in which automation systems or technologies cannot communicate with each other and are not integrated into another system.

-In automation system, process or operations takes place with the help of less manpower and with the use of special instruments and devices to check the manufacturing process.
+In automation system, process or operations takes place with the help of less human resources and with the use of special instruments and devices to check the manufacturing process.

 Examples of Islands of Automation